phloe/shavejs/readme.md

 * Offset any array in the output data.
 * Limit the number of items in any array in the output data.
 * Load templates on the fly with no hassle.
-* Handle formating of output data with helper functions.
+* Handle formating of view data with helper functions.

-All without you having to contort your viewmodels to fit a template's needs.
+All without you having to contort your models to fit a template's needs.

-With helpers your viewmodels can have more complex data structures reduced to Mustache friendly data;
+With helpers your models can have more complex data structures reduced to Mustache friendly view data;
 eg, Date objects can be turned into a localized date string or a string representing the time of day - or both at the same time!

 And all this in a tiny queueable and chainable api less than 1.5Kb gzipped! :)

-* TODO: Remap your model to the data consumed by any given Mustache template.
+* TODO: Remap your model to the view data consumed by any given Mustache template.

 ## Usage